Placeholder-Software/Dissonance/docs/Reference/Components/Voice Broadcast Trigger.md

 ## Trigger Activation

 This determines whether the broadcaster will only broadcast when the local player is within a trigger zone.
 See the Unity documentation on [Trigger Zones](https://unity3d.com/learn/tutorials/topics/physics/colliders-triggers).
 Using trigger activation requires the same basic setup as using [Positional Audio](Tutorial - Positional Audio.md).
-This setting can be configured from a script by modifying the `UseTrigger` field
+This setting can be configured from a script by modifying the `UseTrigger` field.